AdrienVannson/doreisa-internship/report/report.typ

 The Doreisa implementation is available on Github @doreisa-github.
 All the experiments are available on Github as well @doreisa-internship-github.

 = State of the art <state-of-the-art>

+== Task programming

+Task programming is a high-level programming model allowing the definition of a computation as a set of tasks that need to be executed and dependencies between them.
+The tasks are scheduled dynamically at runtime, taking advantage of the parallelism offered by the system executing the computation.

+Shared memory task programming systems are designed to run on a system where the memory is shared between all the processing units.
+Distributed task programming systems extend task programming to distributed systems: several nodes cooperate to execute the computation, and need to communicate to each other as they do not directly share any memory.

+=== Shared memory task programming

+Shared memory task programming systems often rely on the _work stealing_ scheduling algorithm: each processor has a list of tasks to perform.
+When a task creates subtasks, they are added to the list.
+Idle processors try to steal tasks from other busy processors to execute them.

+The following paragraphs describe two systems for shared memory task programming.

+Cilk @cilk is an extension of the C language providing support for task-based programming.
+Users define tasks as C functions that are able to start new tasks themselves.
+The tasks are scheduling with a work-stealing algorithm: by default, sub-tasks are executed on the same processor than their parent task, but idle processors can "steal" tasks from other processors.

+#smallcaps[Tbb] @tbb is a C++ library allowing the development of parallel applications.
+As it is based on standard C++ and requires only a runtime library to run, it does not rely on a custom compiler.
+It includes both high-level parallel algorithms and low-level abstractions.
+The scheduler is based on the work stealing algorithm.

+=== Distributed task programming

+Distributed task programming extends task programming to distributed systems.
+As the memory is not shared between the processing units, scheduling the tasks efficiently becomes crucial to avoid costly data movements.

+== _In situ_ analytics

 == Tools